saifullah3396/datadings/README.rst

-datadings is a collection of tools to prepare public datasets for machine learning, based on two basic principles:
+datadings is a collection of tools to prepare datasets for machine learning, based on two simple principles:

     Datasets are collections of individual data samples.
-    A sample is a dictionary with descriptive keys.
+    Each sample is a dictionary with descriptive keys.

 E.g., for supervised training with images each sample is a dictionary ``{'image': imagedata, 'label': label)``.